American Magic go from Scow to Skiff for second AC75

 Although difficult to see with Patriot silhouetted against the sun, on the external image (above), the deep-vee bow shape is highlighted by the front trailer support shape.

-The hull seems to maintain the skeg shape along the cenreline , running out to a flat aft section around the rear hull trailer support.
+The hull seems to maintain the skeg shape along the cenreline, running out to a flat aft section around the rear hull trailer support.

 In the camera-shy shed image (above) looking bow-on from some distance, the trailer front hull support clearly shows the increased depth of hull when compared to an image of their first hull, Defiant (image below).